The Ultimate Bucket List Italy Road Trip

 Spoleto

-Driving from Rome to Florence, you’ll find Spoleto, often overlooked in favour of its famous neighbours but a true hidden gem.
+Driving from Rome to Florence, you’ll find lovely Spoleto, often overlooked in favour of its famous neighbours but a true hidden gem.

 Set in a beautiful wooded setting in Umbria, the town is famous for the Festival dei Due Mondi (Festival of the Two Worlds) held in June and July annually.